ekrell/AI_Robots_multiAgent/README.md

 in the simulator in place of the USV, the robot is called MARISA.

 ### Developers

----------NAME--------------------------		---------eMail------------	-----------Phone #-------------
+Evan Krell (evan.krell@tamucc.edu)

 Arun Prassanth Ramaswamy Balasubramanian

-Clayton Dittman					clayton.dittman@tamu.edu
+Clayton Dittman	(clayton.dittman@tamu.edu)

-Evan Krell					evan.krell@tamucc.edu

-### Directory Organization
+### Directory Organization and Major Files
 		documentation:
+			InterfaceDiagram.png: System interface design diagram
+			classDiagram.png: System class diagrams
 		simulation: A version of the project based around the Morse simulator
+			prototyping: where algorithms are tested on simulation data predictPath.py: Quadcopter prediction and positioning modules tested evaluate.py: The logs from predictPath are compared to the observed paths statisticalAnalysis.R: Analysis of predictPath.py results
 			lib: libraries, modules
 			scenes: scripts that setup Morse environments with robots, terrain, sensors, etc
 			robots: scripts that implement behaviors and such for Morse robots
 			scripts: scenarios that use the robots to do tasks in a Morse scene
-			test: unit testing
+			inData: Waypoints and Starting positions for Morse robots
+			outData: Simulations run output
-		implementation: A version of the project that runs on actual hardware
+		implementation: A version of the project that runs on actual hardware (In Progress)

+### Qick Start - Test the quadcopter positioning prototype

+0. Be at the top level of this repository

+1. Run the predictPath script which does both path prediction and positioning

+		python3 simulation/prototyping/predictPath.py -n susan,django,anton \
+			-w simulation/inData/round12/ -p simulation/outData/round12/ > simulation/outData/test.csv

+2. Use the evaluation script to see what percent targets were kept in view

+		python3 simulation/prototyping/evaluate.py -n susan,django,anton \
+			-w simulation/inData/round12/ -p simulation/outData/round12/ -f simulation/outData/test.csv

-### Quick Start - Simulation
+### Quick Start - Deploy a robot in Morse
-Note that this is a very early stage.
-Some amount of organization/modularity is present, but in the case of setting up the MARISA robot... a quick test script is combined with the configuration script.

 0. Software Requirements (See ###MacOS Setup for setup on Apple Computer)